 Repentance is the second principle of the gospel of Jesus Christ and is extremely important and is how we show faith in Jesus Christ.
-Follow these six steps to learn how to repent and receive forgiveness.
+Follow these six steps of repentance and receive forgiveness.

 1. FEEL GODLY SORROW

-The first step of repentance is to recognize that you have committed a sin against Heavenly Father’s commandments.
+Recognizing that you have committed a sin against Heavenly Father’s commandments is one of the steps of repentance.
 You must feel true godly sorrow for what you have done and for disobeying Heavenly Father.

 This includes feeling sorrow for any pain you may have caused toward other people

 Godly sorrow is different than worldly sorrow.
 When you truly feel godly sorrow, you work toward repentance.
 Worldly sorrow is simply regret that does not make you want to repent.

 There is a simple test to know if you have repented of your sins.
 If you confess them and forsake them, then you have repented.